manishavi/JS-ELQ/JavaScript-Eloquent/Notes.md

 The `filter` function, rather than deleting elements from the existing array, builds up a new array with only the elements that `pass the test`.
 This function is pure.
 It does not modify the array it is given.

 Like `forEach`, `filter` is a standard array method.

+## Transforming with map

+The `map` method transforms an array by applying a function to all of its elements and building a new array from the returned values.
+The new array will have the same length as the input array, but its content will have been mapped to a new form by the function.